To help establish and maintain a predictable daily schedule, respond to your baby's needs and try to reinforce your baby's natural habits.

 For more information about feeding, see the topics Breast-Feeding, Bottle-Feeding, and Weaning.
 Follow your doctor's advice on when and what to feed your baby.

 You may be surprised at the number of diapers your newborn goes through every day.
 It's important to change your baby's diaper, because urine and stool can irritate your baby's skin.
-It's also good to monitor your baby's diaper habits so that you can get a sense of your baby's health.

 A newborn moves between sleeping and waking during a 24-hour day.
 Most newborns sleep for a total of 18 hours each day, waking for short periods at least every 2 to 3 hours.
 When your newborn wakes up, he or she will usually be hungry and need to be fed.
 This pattern dominates your baby's first few weeks.